Connecting Traditional Transport to the Agentic Future

 What I would update today

-AI lowers the cost of building, but increases the importance of control over data and execution layers
+- AI lowers building costs but increases importance of control over data and execution layers

-The interface shift is happening faster than expected (LLMs as default interaction layer)
+- Interface shift happening faster than expected (LLMs as default interaction layer)

-The risk of disintermediation (via scraping and uncontrolled AI access) is higher than most operators realize
+- Risk of disintermediation via scraping and uncontrolled AI access is higher than most operators realize